liblouis/liblouis.github.io/index.md

 ## Braille production

-There are two braille production systems based on Liblouis and Liblouisutdml.
+There are several braille production systems based on Liblouis and/or Liblouisutdml.

 [BrailleBlaster](http://www.brailleblaster.org), a joint project between ViewPlus Technologies, American Printing House for the Blind and Abilitiessoft, is aimed at hands-on production where every detail of the Braille is controlled via a graphical user interface.

 [DAISY Pipeline](http://www.daisy.org/pipeline2), backed by the DAISY Consortium, is aimed at automated, hands-off, high-volume production on the server.

+[Sao Mai Braille](http://saomaicenter.org/en/smsoft/smb), a rich text editing and Braille translation software for Windows, is developed by Sao Mai Center for the Blind, a non-profit organization based in Vietnam.

 </div> <!-- /col-md-6 -->
 </div> <!-- /row -->